marcm24/sequential-turn-signal/README.md

 # sequential-turn-signal
-HDL code for a sequential turn signal controller
+HDL code for a sequential turn signal controller with testbench.
+Designed after the turn signal functionality of the Ford Mustang.